On Classifying Continuous Constraint Satisfaction Problems: Introduction

 \subsection{Existential Theory of the Reals}

-The class of the existential theory of the reals \ER (pronounced as `ER') is a complexity class which has gained a lot of interest, specifically within the computational geometry community.
+The class of the existential theory of the reals \ER (pronounced as `ER') is a complexity class that has gained a lot of interest, especially within the computational geometry community.
 To define this class, we first consider the problem ETR, which also stands for Existential Theory of the Reals.
-In an instance of this problem we are given some sentence of the form
+In an instance of this problem, we are given a sentence of the form

 where~$\Phi$ is a well-formed quantifier-free formula consisting of the symbols $\{0, 1, x_1, \ldots, x_n, +, \cdot, \geq, >, \wedge, \vee, \neg\}$, the goal is to check whether this sentence is true.
-As an example of an ETR-instance, we could take $\Phi = x \cdot y^2 + x \geq 0 \wedge \neg(y < 2x)$.
+We will refer to the formula $\Phi$ which might appear in an ETR-instance as an ETR-formula.
+As an example of an ETR-instance, we could take $\Phi = (x \cdot y^2 + x \geq 0) \wedge \neg(y < 2x)$.
 The goal of this instance would be to determine whether there exist real numbers~$x$ and~$y$ satisfying this formula.
 Now the class \ER is the family of all problems that admit a polynomial-time many-one reduction to ETR.
-It is known that
+With the notation above, it can be shown that the CSP of the structure $\mathbf{R} = \langle \R, \cdot, +, \mathbf{1} \rangle $ is \ER-complete~\cite{matousek2014intersection}, see also \cref{lem:Reduction-AMI-INV}.